in no particular order:

 Alien REd WOLf (a.k.a.
 Daniel Fowler) is the creator of the viral You Tube masterpiece Willy Bum Bum, and the author of Willy Bum Bum: The Completely Unnecessary Book.
 Born in the UK, he currently resides in Thornbury, Australia.
 By day he is the mild-mannered owner/operator of his own graphic design business; by night he creates stuff like this: http://alienredwolf.com/

 Dr. Patrick Casey hails from the projects of Kitchener, Ontario (formerly New Berlin).
 Aside from being a professional pet food tester in his spare time, he has helped translate texts to German—most notably, Pimmel Popo (Willy Bum Bum).
+He has been an editor with BlankSpace since 2013, and worked on Under the Trees, Eaten, Bob's Arcade, and Willy Bum Bum: The Completely Unnecessary Book.
 He also started doing stand-up comedy around 2012, and has amassed a total of $15 in comedy career earnings, which he did not claim on his taxes.
-(Please do not report him to the CRA.)

 When she’s not busy teaching literature and translation, Dr. Audrey likes to translate necessary and unnecessary books.
 She also likes good puns, good food and good music.
 Originally from France, she currently lives in Montreal.